awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 **Read access to /sys directory**
 Whether the function can access the host's /sys folder\.
 Use this when the function must read device information from /sys\.
 The default is false\.
 This setting is not available when you run a Lambda function without containerization\.
-This value of this setting is discarded when you change the Lambda function to run without containerization\.
+The value of this setting is discarded when you change the Lambda function to run without containerization\.

 **Input payload data type**
 The expected encoding type of the input payload for the function, either JSON or binary\.
 The default is JSON\.